David Lat: Early life and education

-He attended Harvard College in Cambridge, Massachusetts, where he studied English, wrote dozens of columns for the Harvard Crimson, and was a member of the Harvard Speech and Parliamentary Debate Society.
-He earned a Bachelor of Arts magna cum laude and was elected to Phi Beta Kappa, graduating in 1996.

-He attended Yale Law School, where he was vice president of the Federalist Society.
-Lat was a member of the Yale Law Journal, where he was a Book Reviews Editor.
+After high school, Lat attended Harvard University, where he studied English literature, wrote dozens of columns for The Harvard Crimson, and was a member of the Harvard Speech and Parliamentary Debate Society.
+He graduated in 1996 with a Bachelor of Arts, magna cum laude, and was elected to Phi Beta Kappa.
+He then attended Yale Law School, where he was an editor of the Yale Law Journal and vice president of its Federalist Society chapter.
+He graduated in 1999 with a Juris Doctor.

 Legal career

-After law school, he went on to work as a judicial law clerk for a federal appeals court judge in Portland, Diarmuid F. O'Scannlain, during the 1999–2000 judicial year.
-After his clerkship, he went on to a job at the Manhattan firm Wachtell Lipton Rosen & Katz.
+After law school, Lat was a law clerk for judge Diarmuid O'Scannlain of the U.S. Court of Appeals for the Ninth Circuit from 1999 to 2000.
+He interviewed for a Supreme Court clerkship with justice Antonin Scalia, but was not offered a clerkship.
+He then entered private practice at the Manhattan law firm Wachtell, Lipton, Rosen & Katz.
 While at Wachtell, he worked on a fight over insurance payments for the World Trade Center on behalf of Wachtell's client Larry Silverstein.
 One Wachtell partner noted that he seemed very unhappy in the drudgery of litigation.

 After leaving Wachtell, Lat took a job in the appeals division of the United States Attorney for the District of New Jersey, and twice argued before Justice Samuel Alito in the Court of Appeals for the Third Circuit.
 When his blogging became public, he met with then-U.S. Attorney Chris Christie, who praised his blog.
 At the end of 2005, Lat left his job at the U.S. Attorney's office.
 He reported that the resignation was his own choice, though his supervisor encouraged him to take any blogging opportunities afforded by his new celebrity.